MapStory/mapstory-community/roadmap.md

 **[Playback settings] (items/playback-settings.md)** - Relating to the time control is some good design work from the past focusing in on the settings for playback.

+**[Search improvements] (items/search-new.md)** - As a user, I need to search in the map that feels/works more like the site's search.
+Hopefully with some nice map-relevant improvements.

+**[Raster and uploader improvements] (items/raster.md)** - As a user, I need to import data as raster - single image or temporal sequence.

 ### Medium (Within 5 months - March 30th, 2017)

 **[Organization pages] (items/org-pages.md)** - As a user, I need to manage an Organization Page, which enables me to pool all the storytellers, storylayers and mapstories that represent a group.